vincentmaule/skarabox/README.md

 Because the landscape of installing NixOS could be better and this repository is an attempt at that.
 By being more opinionated, it allows you to get setup faster.

+> [!NOTE]
-By the way, the name SkaraboxOS comes from the scarab (the animal), box (for the server) and OS (for Operating System).
+> The name SkaraboxOS comes from the scarab (the animal), box (for the server) and OS (for Operating System).
 Scarab is spelled with a _k_ because it's kool.
 A scarab is a _very_ [strong](https://en.wikipedia.org/wiki/Dung_beetle#Ecology_and_behavior) animal representing well what this repository's intention.

+## Prerequisites
+Just like every project, there will need to be some things you will need to have/know before you can successfully install SkaraboxOS:
+1. Nix already installed on a laptop/desktop/server.
+2. A computer/server you would like to install SkaraboxOS on.
+3. A USB Key
+   - Recommended to be bigger than 16 GB.
+4. An Internet Connection.
+   - Both devices will need to be networked so you can connect via SSH.

 ## Hardware Requirements